 Young guitarists love writing songs!
 As with any creative task, the hardest part is getting started, so here are some ideas to inspire budding composers.
 These composition prompts can be adapted for children of all ages.
 Depending on the level of the student, the composition can be just a single short melody or a fully developed piece with several structural parts and multiple voices.
 Continue to full article here.

-I write articles on various music education topics such as learning the guitar as an adult, getting kids to practice, warm-up advice for classical guitarists, and the origins of our tonal system.
+I write articles on various music education topics such as guitar lessons for children, learning guitar as an adult, getting kids to practice, warm-up advice for classical guitarists, and the origins of our tonal system.
 Check out the ones that interest you!

 Part 1 – For Parents of Young Guitarists (ages five to nine)